Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/systems/audio.md

 ## Scripting

-The code files in this section are at `BeatEmUpTemplate/Assets/Scripting/Systems/05 - Audio`.
+The code files in this section are at `BeatEmUpTemplate/Assets/Scripting/Audio`.

 <figure markdown="span">
     ![audio_scripting.png](../../assets/images/audio_scripting.png)